The Palais du Luxembourg is currently the seat of the French Senate and it lies in the capital city of Paris.

 The palace is open for individual visits one Saturday a month – Details and booking at 01.44.54.19.49 or by email

-The Luxembourg Gardens are open to the public all year around between 7,30 / 8,15 and 16,45 / 21,45 (summer / winter)
+The Luxembourg Gardens are open to the public all year around between 7,30 / 8,15 and 16,45 / 21,45 (summer/winter)

 Contact details:

-Palais du Luxembourg Map
+Palais du Luxembourg Location

 Palais du Luxembourg Address: Senate of France 15 Rue de Vaugirard, 75006 Paris, France.

-Get help with directions using the map provided bellow:
+Get help with directions using the map provided below: